 Not familiar with local geography?
 For newcomers to the Amelia Island area, Big Talbot is Amelia’s immediate neighbor to the south, an undeveloped barrier island (Florida State Park land).
 Just drive over Amelia Island’s southend bridge to land on Big Talbot.
 So close, it’s an ideal bike ride for outdoorsy types who enjoy nature and exercise.

-One can ride a bike from Amelia Island, cross over the George Crady Fishing Bridge and then get on the wooden boardwalk along Spoonbill Pond, to connect to the off road pedaling pathway located on Big Talbot Island State Park.
+One can ride a bike along the Amelia Island Trail (off road pathway), go over the southend bridge crossing the Nassau Sound, then get on the wooden boardwalk along Spoonbill Pond, that connects to the off road trail located on Big Talbot Island State Park.
 The most popular attraction on Big Talbot is the unique “Boneyard Beach.”
-Find out more, see photo gallery of Big Talbot Island State Park, FL.
+Find out more info, see photos of Big Talbot Island State Park, FL.

 An absolutely gorgeous setting on the Fort George River, tour Florida’s oldest existing Plantation house (circa 1798) plus barn, the ruins of 25 slave cabins, history garden with crops of the era, and even walk out on dock on the waterfront.
 FREE ADMISSION plus self-guided tours are easy and interesting with signs/displays.
 With a fascinating history, crops included indigo, sugar cane and sea island cotton.
 The plantation bears the name of a planter and slave trader, Zephaniah Kingsley, who married one of his slaves and set her free.
 Anna Kingsley was an African woman who became a plantation manager and business woman, an intriguing individual of the plantation era.
-See full article with Kingsley Plantation photo gallery to help plan your trip.
+See full article with Kingsley Plantation photos.

 Visit White Oak